- Academic Advising

 3. Compliance with University Authority

 Students must report, as instructed, to any campus office regarding University matters.
-Failure to comply with directives of or interfering with a University or public official acting in the performance of his duties is prohibited.
+Failure to comply with directives of or interfering with a University or public official acting in the performance of their duties is prohibited.
 This includes failure to respond to an official summons to the office of an administrative officer within the designated time or failure to present identification upon request of any University official.
 Failure to identify oneself to a University or public official when requested to do so or knowingly furnishing false information to a University or public official are deemed as violations of the Community Standards and will result in disciplinary action.

 4) Computer Abuse